Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

 # The YouTube Problem

 Now, let's take a contemporary example that is a pivotal piece of software in our lives: a social media platform.
-For the purpose of this discourse, we’ll use YouTube, a global platform that is widely used, as our example.
+For the purpose of this discourse, we’ll use YouTube, a widely used global platform, as our example.
 However, the insights and concerns addressed here can totally be applied to TikTok, Facebook, Instagram, and more.

-As Stallman says:
+As the Free Software foundation says:
 [“With every program, there are 2 possibilities: either the user controls the problem, or the program controls the user”.](https://www.youtube.com/watch?v=n9YDz-Iwgyw&t=420s)

 In the case of YouTube, their stance in this dichotomy, unbeknownst to many, is that the program controls the user.